jcosborn/qex/src/experimental/graph/DESIGN.md

 Generated zero gauges carry `staticZeroLeaf` and allocate cleared payloads on demand.
 Public updates clear that marker.

-Gauge-action coefficients are graph values and may participate in coefficient subgraphs, but the action layer does not promise differentiation of `gaugeAction` or `gaugeActionDeriv` with respect to those coefficients.
-Unsupported coefficient gradients should fail explicitly rather than degrade into ambiguous behavior.
+Gauge-action coefficients are graph values. `gaugeAction`, `gaugeActionDeriv`, `gaugeForce`, and the fundamental full/subset Hessians differentiate coefficient subgraphs within their supported family.
+Coefficient bases remain live when their current coefficient is zero.

 ### Grad-complete basic tier